MattSpot10/STM32F303RE-USB-Oscilloscope/README.md

 ### **Documentation**
-[Here is a link](google.com) to my github page where I explain the process of using these recources and files to create your own stm32 based oscilloscope.
-It's all there... from ordering the components and component selection, PCB, assembly, 3D printing case, sticker, firmware installation and more.
+I have included a [Build Manual](https://github.com/MattSpot10/STM32F303RE-USB-Oscilloscope/blob/main/Build%20Manual.md) where I explain the process of using the recources in this repository to create your own stm32 based oscilloscope.
+It's all there... from ordering the components and component selection, PCB, assembly, 3D printing case, sticker, firmware installation, and more.

 For a more in depth understaning of the project and the design process go ahead and check out [my youtube video](www.google.com).
 I go over the central challenges of the project and my reasoning behind my thinking.